farmdawgnation/vain/README.md

   * **snippets** - An object literal of snippet names to functions that only apply for this render invocation.
 * **renderFile(path, options, fn)** - Exactly the same as render, except that it operates on a file path.
+* **renderFileWith(preprocessor)** - Generates a rendering function that first runs templates through the `preprocessor` specified, then runs them through vain.
+The `preprocessor` above may be a string name of the module to include or an actual instance of the renderer module that you want to preprocess with.
 * **router(viewsFolder)** - The vain router, which will work for any HTML file under your viewsFolder specified when you create the router.
 Should be the last router in the chain.